heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 The screenshots above show the "MSDK UI Demo" app.

 We are happy to hear your feedback.
 Please [contact us](https://developer.here.com/contact-us) for any questions, suggestions or improvements.
-Thank you for using the HERE Mobile SDK UI Kit.
+Thank you for using the MSDKUI.